Incidence geometries with trialities coming from maps with Wilson trialities: Introduction

 Within the theory of maps there is also a notion of triality given by Wilson~\cite{Wilson1979}; a triality is an operator of order three on the space of maps defined as the composition of the duality operator and the Petrie duality operator.
 A map has a triality if it is isomorphic to the image of this operator of order three.

-The maps featuring trialities but no dualities seem to be rarely occurring.
-The first infinite family was provided by Jones and Poulton in 2010; a family of maps for the groups ${\rm L}_2(2^{3n})$ \cite{JP2010}.
-In this paper, we extend their result by showing that such maps also exist for ${\rm L}_2(q^3)$ with $q$ odd.
-We then prove that any map with a Wilson triality gives rise to an incidence geometry with a triality, thereby providing plenty of examples of incidence geometries with trialities {and no dualities}, coming from the literature of maps.
+Maps featuring trialities but no dualities seem to be rarely occurring.
+The first infinite family was provided by Jones and Poulton in 2010; a family of reflexible maps for the groups ${\rm L}_2(2^{3n})$ \cite{JP2010}.

+In this paper, we extend Jones and Poulton's result from 2010 by showing that there is a family of reflexible maps also exist for the groups ${\rm L}_2(q^3)$ with $q$ odd.
+We then prove that any map with a Wilson triality gives rise to an incidence geometry with a triality, thereby providing plenty of examples of incidence geometries with trialities, with and without dualities, coming from the literature of maps.